Zuehlke/cookbook-windev/README.md

 Possible parameters for a zip file:

-  * source - The URL from where th installer can be downloaded
+  * source - the URL from where th installer can be downloaded
-  * save_as - Te filename for the downloaded content (relative to `sofware_depot`)
+  * save_as - the filename for the downloaded content (relative to `sofware_depot`)
   * unpack - location to unpack the archive
   * version - the version of the software